davet2001/home-assistant-addons/README.md

-# Dave's Home Assistant add-on repository
+# Dave's Home Assistant add-ons

 A collection of Add-ons for home assistant